 You can also make a long command shorter with a Bixby quick command.

-In Android Pie update for Galaxy phones, in addition to allowing you to remap the Bixby button, Samsung made the Bixby quick commands feature more prominent and improved it significantly.
+In the Android Pie update for Galaxy phones, in addition to allowing you to remap the Bixby button, Samsung made the Bixby quick commands feature more prominent and improved it significantly.

-Another improvement of the Bixby quick commands feature in Android Pie update is that some examples were added.
+Another improvement of the Bixby quick commands feature in the Android Pie update is that some examples were added.
 You can add them to your Bixby quick commands directly, or modify them as a template to create your own quick commands.